Nottinghamshire council leads meet with Trentbarton to discuss at risk bus service serving Mansfield and Ashfield

 "That’s why we are progressing with work to explore other options to provide sustainable bus services in this area.”

-Ashfield District Council’s leader, Coun Jason Zadrozny, has also approached the boss of Stagecoach, CEO Martin Griffiths, to ask him if they would consider taking over the stricken route.
+Coun Jason Zadrozny, Ashfield Council leader, has also approached the boss of Stagecoach, CEO Martin Griffiths, to ask him if they would consider taking over the stricken route.